 Enterprise Clinic: an enterprise Customer of the Services where the Customer purchases User Subscriptions (for use each month) in the amounts that would class them as an ‘Enterprise Clinic’ as outlined on the Website.

-EULA: the Supplier’s end user licence agreement that an Authorised User must accept before they can access an individual App.
+EULA: the Supplier’s end user licence agreement that an Authorised User must accept before they can access an individual Product.

-Initial Subscription Term: the initial term of this agreement that you select when you submit your Order on the Website.
+Initial Subscription Term: the initial term of this agreement as set out in the Order Form.